Thanks to generous funding from the

 WKU is expanding composting operations!

-Since 2014, WKU has been collecting mostly post-consumer food waste from one dining location, Fresh Foods, composting between 1,000 - 4,000 pounds of food waste every month.
+Since 2014, WKU has been collecting food waste, mostly post-consumer waste, from one dining location, Fresh Foods.
+This composting effort produced between 1,000 to 4,000 pounds of food waste every month.
 With support and generous funding from Kentucky Energy & Environment Cabinet's KY PRIDE Composting Grant, WKU is expanding its compost operations to include ALL dining locations on campus!

-Beginning in February of 2018, WKU began to expand composting operations and is now collecting pre-consumer food waste from all dining locations: DSU (including Burrito Bowl, Food Court, Fresh Foods, and Starbucks), Garrett Conference Center (including Panda & Subway), Chili's, Catering Services at the Knicely Center, the Den, Einstein's, Java City, Davinci's, and Subway/POD.
+Beginning in February of 2018, WKU began to expand composting operations and is now collecting pre-consumer food waste from all dining locations: DSU (including Burrito Bowl, Food Court, Fresh Foods, and Starbucks), Garrett Conference Center (including Panda Express & Subway), Chili's, Catering Services at the Knicely Center, the Den, Einstein's, Java City, Davinci's, and Subway/POD at Bates.
 From these locations, WKU is collecting an average of 1,460 pounds of pre-consumer food waste each day.
-Over the next couple of months, WKU will integrate Concessions into the newly expanded composting operations.
+Over the next couple of months, WKU will integrate concessions for football and basketball games into the newly expanded composting operations.